-The Customer Fields app uses Data columns to serve data for each customer record.
-These data columns allow the app to filter, format and import/export customer data in a reliable fashion.
+The Customer Fields app uses Data columns as a mechanism to handle data attributes for each customer record.
+These data columns allow the app to create, update, filter, format, and import/export customer data in a reliable fashion.

-Generally speaking, a data column needs to exist in order for the app to save any data for a customer.
-Since data columns are created automatically when adding fields in the app's form builder, you normally shouldn't need to take any additional steps to ensure that your customer data will be saved when a form is submitted.
+Generally speaking, a data column must exist for the app to save and retrieve any data values for a customer.
+Since data columns are created automatically when adding fields in the app's form builder, you shouldn't need to take any additional steps to ensure that your customer data will be saved when a form is submitted.

 Each data column has the following attributes:

 Label - A human-friendly name for the data column.

 Key - A unique, machine-friendly name for referencing the data column.

 Data type - Indicates the type of data being stored.

 Here's an overview of the different data types that are currently available in Customer Fields:

 single_line_text- Used for simple strings of text (single line only; no line breaks)